Learning Hierarchical Protein Representations via Complete 3D Graph Networks: Hierarchical Representations of Protein Structures

-There exist several studies also considering all-atom information of proteins~\cite{hermosilla2021intrinsicextrinsic, jing2021equivariant}.
-IEConv~\cite{hermosilla2021intrinsicextrinsic} employs the mainstream hierarchical fashion as introduced in Sec.~\ref{sec:notation}.
-At the first level, It treats each atom as a node in constructed 3D protein graphs.
-Then it proposes several pooling layers to obtain representations for following hierarchical levels.
-For each hierarchical level, IEConv needs one 3D model with several intrinsic-extrinsic convolution layers for message passing.
-By treating each atom as a node and employing several 3D models, IEConv induces excessive computing cost.
-The vector-gated GVP-GNN~\cite{jing2021equivariant} also treats each atom as a node in the graph and uses equivariant GNNs to update node features.
-However, the important hierarchical information is neglected in GVP-GNN.
-Our proposed method effectively incorporates all-atom information with preserving hierarchical relations naturally present in proteins.
-In addition, by treating one amino acid as a node and integrating side chain torsion angles as node features, our method has much fewer nodes in constructed graphs, resulting in a much more efficient learning scheme.
+\textbf{Differences with existing all-atom level methods.} Several existing studies also consider all-atom information of proteins~\citep{hermosilla2021intrinsicextrinsic, jing2021equivariant}, but our method is significantly different and possesses unique advantages, as illustrated in Fig.~\ref{fig:allatom}.
+Specifically, The vector-gated GVP-GNN~\citep{jing2021equivariant} belongs to the \textit{"w/o hierarchies"} methods in Fig.~\ref{fig:allatom}.
+It treats each atom as a node and uses an equivariant GNN to update node features.
+However, the important hierarchical information is not considered.
+IEConv~\citep{hermosilla2021intrinsicextrinsic} follows the \textit{"mainstream hierarchical"} methods in Fig.~\ref{fig:allatom}.
+It treats each atom as a node and employs several pooling layers to obtain representations at different levels.
+For each level, it needs several intrinsic-extrinsic convolution layers for message passing.
+By treating an atom as a node and employing a large model with more than ten layers, IEConv induces excessive computing costs.
+Our proposed method \textbf{\textit{effectively preserves hierarchical relations of proteins.}} In addition, \textbf{\textit{by treating each amino acid as a node and integrating side chain torsion angles as node features, our method has much fewer nodes in constructed graphs,}} resulting in a much more efficient learning scheme. \underline{We provide mathematical expressions and explanations in Table~\ref{table:related_works}.} We also conduct experiments in Sec.~\ref{experiment:ablation} to show the efficiency and effectiveness of our all-atom level method.

-\section{Completeness Analysis}
+\subsection{Completeness Analysis}

-In this section, we study the completeness of the geometric representation for each hierarchical level of our ProNet introduced in Sec.~\ref{sec:hierarchical_rep}.
-Complete GRs capture all details of 3D protein structures and thus enable our ProNet to generate distinct representations for different 3D protein graphs.
-We first provide the formal definition of completeness for 3D protein graphs as below.